tarwn/lessthandot-hugo/blogs/content/posts/2010-10-22-find-who-ran-shrinkfile.md

 WHERE TextData LIKE '%SHRINKFILE%';
 ```

-The query above has the condition filtering on TextData to search for any event that has the string, “SHIRNKFILE”.
+The query above has the condition filtering on TextData to search for any event that has the string, "SHIRNKFILE".
 This will filter out any events but the SHRINKFILE event that we are most interested in finding.
 Executing this statement on a default trace file that has one SHRINKFILE event results in the following display.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/shrinkfile_2.gif" alt="" title="" width="889" height="235" />